inscapist/dotfiles/README.md

 <br/>

-> “ We become what we behold.
-We shape our tools, and thereafter our tools shape us. ”
+> “ We shape our tools, and thereafter our tools shape us. ”
+>
+> - distorted from original quote, by Marshall McLuhan

 <br/>